leanote/leanote/README.md

 ## Introduction

-Leanote, it's a cloud note.
-You can create your own cloud note in leanote.
+Leanote, a cloud note.
+You can create your own cloud note by leanote.

 ## Features
 * Knowledge: manage your knowledge in leanote. leanote contains tinymce editor and markdown editor, just enjoy yourself in writting.